-Management often uses this metric to determine what way of raising capital is most effective and efficient.
+Management often uses this metric to determine what way of raising capital is most effective and cost-efficient.
 Corporations can issue debt, common shares, preferred shares, and a number of different instruments in order to raise funds for expansions or continuing operations.
 They calculate the cost of preferred stock by dividing the annual preferred dividend by the market price per share.
 Once they have determined that rate, they can compare it to other financing options.
 The cost of preferred stock is also used to calculate the Weighted Average Cost of Capital.

 What is Preferred Stock?

-Preferred stock is another form of equity that may be used to fund expansion projects or developments that firms seek to engage in.
-Like other equity capital, preferred stock enables companies to raise funds.
+Preferred stock is a form of equity that may be used to fund expansion projects or developments that firms seek to engage in.
+Like other equity capital, selling preferred stock enables companies to raise funds.
 Preferred stock has the benefit of not diluting the ownership stake of common shareholders, as preferred shares do not hold the same voting rights that common shares do.

 Preferred stock lies in between common equity and debt instruments, in terms of flexibility.
 It shares most of the characteristics that equity has and is commonly known as equity.
-However, preferred stock also shares a few characteristics of bonds, such as a par value.
+However, preferred stock also shares a few characteristics of bonds, such as having a par value.
 Common equity does not have a par value.

 Preferred vs Common Stock vs Debt